 It should be made clear that invoking a right by remaining silent, although not cause to deny entry, could result in a delay.
 Finally, if your loved one has been detained by CBP or ICE, professional support is available.
 Call an experienced California immigration attorney as soon as possible.

 Speak to Los Angeles Immigration Lawyer for Immediate Assistance With Your Claim

-At the Law Office of Joshua L. Goldstein, PC, our practice is dedicated to protecting the rights and interests of immigrants and their loved ones.
+At the Goldstein Immigration Lawyers, our practice is dedicated to protecting the rights and interests of immigrants and their loved ones.
 We firmly believe in the principle that everyone should be treated fairly.
 If you have any questions about your legal rights, our attorneys are standing by, ready to help.
 We represent clients in Los Angeles and throughout the wider area in California.
 Call (213) 262-2000.